 Every year over 200,000 American women are diagnosed with breast cancer.
 American Cancer Society screening guidelines for the early detection of breast cancer vary depending on a woman’s age and risk.

-This infographic illustrates findings from the Breast Cancer Facts & Figures 2013-2014, that show the percentage of women 40 years of age and older who report having had a mammogram within the past 2 years has stabilized around 67%.
-Also highlighted are the groups of women least likely to have had a recent mammogram.
-Finally, steadily decreasing breast cancer death rates, due in part to improvements in screenings and treatment, are featured.
+This infographic illustrates findings that show the percentage of women 40 years of age and older who report having had a mammogram within the past 2 years has stabilized around 66%.
+Also highlighted are steadily decreasing breast cancer death rates, due in part to improvements in screenings and treatment.
+Finally, the groups of women least likely to have had a recent mammogram are featured.